 The expiration date for this provision is set for December 31, 2021.
 However, there is support to continue some form of the telehealth model.
 For example, the Centers for Medicare and Medicaid Services is proposing an extension of telehealth services through December 31, 2023.
 This proposal has significant support, but the final outcome does remain to be seen.

 The CARES Act also expanded the list of qualified healthcare expenses for purchase with a Flexible Spending Account (FSA), Health Savings Account (HSA), and Health Reimbursement Arrangement (HRA).
 Over-the-counter (OTC) medications, including non-prescription pain relievers and cold/flu medications, may now be purchased without a prescription.
 Once classified as eligible healthcare expenses, most OTCs were disallowed beginning in 2011 under the Affordable Care Act (ACA).
 In addition, menstrual care products have been added to the list of qualified OTC healthcare expenses.

 There is no expiration date on this provision.

-It is important to note that HRA plans may vary by employer and may not include these items as eligible expenses under the employer’s discretion.
-For FSAs and HSAs, account participants may purchase any qualified healthcare expense.
+It is important to note that HRA plans can vary by employer and may not include these items as eligible expenses, at the employer’s discretion.
+FSA and HSA participants may use their account funds to pay any qualified healthcare expense.

 CARES Act summary assistance provided by the Society of Professional Benefits Administrators (SPBA) and the Employers Council for Flexible Compensation (ECFC).